European Environment Agency (EEA) and the Eionet

 On 17 October 2024, the EPA's NFP Team hosted an information exchange event in Dublin at which representatives of the European Environment Agency met with Eionet Ireland members.
 Leena Ylä-Mononen, the Executive Director, of the European Environment Agency and Brian MacSharry, the Head of Group, Nature and Biodiversity, at the European Environment Agency informed participants about recent and upcoming EEA publications, the general work of the EEA and the wider EIONET network.
 Members of Eionet Ireland presented on related Irish work and together, participants explored the potential synergies and added value to be gained from engagement with Eionet.

-Links to the presentations made at the Eionet Ireland event are available below.
+Links to the presentations made at the Eionet Ireland event in October 2024 are available in the table below.

 | Presentation | Organisation |